chmike/ditp/idr/low/README.md

 can't exceed 9 bytes.

-The method `PutTime` is a fast time encoding with nano second precision and time offset but without time zone abbreviation.
-The method `PutVarTime` uses a slightly more compact and slower encoding of the time, but includes the time zone abbreviation if this information is needed.
+The method `PutTime` is a fast time encoding with nano second precision and time offset.
+The method `PutVarTime` uses a slightly more compact but slower encoding of the time.
+The time zone abbreviation is not included since Go doesn't provide a mean the check its validity.

 ## Decoder